 Crunchy Biscoff - This recipe uses smooth Biscoff spread, but you can also use crunchy cookie butter if you prefer, it just won't have quite such a smooth finish.

-Mini Biscoff Cheesecakes - Instead of one big cheesecake you could put these into mini little pans to make tiny Biscoff cheesecakes.
+Mini Biscoff Cheesecakes - Instead of one big cheesecake you could put these into mini little pans to make tiny Biscoff cheesecakes - super cute!

 Gingerbread Biscoff Cheesecake - For a Christmassy take on this recipe, try adding some gingerbread cookies into the mix.
-You could add them to the base, then add some ground ginger to the cheesecake filling and crumble some more gingerbread crumbs on top.
+Add them to the base, then add some ground ginger to the cheesecake filling and crumble some more gingerbread crumbs on top.

 Of course, you will need to store your Biscoff cheesecake in the fridge.
 If possible, it's best to keep it in an airtight container in the fridge, but if that's not possible you can cover it in plastic wrap instead.
 It should be good like this for up to 5 days.